cmgoffena13/etl-watcher/README.md

   - Example: `1440` - Check executions from the last 24 hours
   - Example: `10080` - Check executions from the last week

-### Error Handling

-The timeliness system provides comprehensive error handling and monitoring:

-#### Slack Notifications
-When timeliness issues are detected, detailed Slack notifications are automatically sent. *See [Slack Notifications](#slack-notifications) section below for examples and details.*

-#### Resilience Features
-- **Non-Blocking**: Timeliness failures don't interrupt the check process
-- **Comprehensive Logging**: All issues are logged for debugging and analysis
-- **Status Reporting**: API returns warning status for programmatic handling
-- **Notification Reliability**: Failed Slack notifications are logged but don't affect timeliness detection

 #### Monitoring Integration
 - **Real-time Alerts**: Immediate Slack notifications for urgent issues
-- **Historical Tracking**: All timeliness issues are logged to the database
+- **Historical Tracking**: All timeliness & freshness issues are logged to the database
-- **Watermark Filtering**: Notifications only alert on new executions within the current watermark range
+- **Lookback Filtering**: Notifications only alert on new executions within the current lookback range
-- **Pipeline Context**: Clear identification of which specific pipeline had issues
+- **Issue Context**: Clear identification of which specific pipelines/executions had issues

-This comprehensive error handling ensures you're immediately notified of data freshness issues while maintaining system reliability and providing detailed context for quick resolution.

 ## 🚨 Anomaly Checks